codebur/a2-chemi-gs-1993/README.md

 **Files**

 - ``*.asm`` source files for the projects.
-I don’t remember how everything adds up, but everything should be there
+I don’t remember how it all adds up, but everything should be there
 - ``gen, mak`` some workflow automation files
 - ``CodeBurger.image.zip`` Zipped disk image file containg the ChemiGS program and some sample files.